-Since MOL began investment in the company in 2003, INA’s annual investment in its refinery business has increased five times compared to the previous decade.
+Since MOL began investment in the company in 2003, INA’s annual investment in its refinery business has increased three times compared to the previous decade.
 All investment decisions have been approved jointly by MOL and the Croatian Government.

 In 2003, when MOL first became a shareholder of INA, none of the refineries were ready for the impending challenges posed by Croatia’s accession to the EU single market.
-Since then, five times as much investment was channelled into the refining business per year compared to the period before 2003.
+Since then, three times as much investment was channelled into the refining business per year compared to the period before 2003.

 In 2005, when INA’s Refinery Modernization Program was presented to the relevant bodies, both the Croatian Government and MOL supported it.
 The Program aimed at enabling both refineries to produce EU-compliant motor fuels.